Skip to main content

 Cycling Theme Toggle: From Radio Group to Single Button

 The site's theme toggle was a three-button radio group: Light, Dark, System.
-Each option rendered as an icon button with an active indicator.
-On desktop, it occupied ~120px of horizontal space in the top nav.
-Workable.
+Each option rendered as an icon button with an active indicator, and on desktop it ate up ~120px of horizontal space in the top nav, which was fine.

-Then we added a mobile bottom navigation bar.
-Five slots: Home, Services, Projects, Experience, and a More menu.
-The theme toggle needed to fit inside the More sheet alongside secondary links.
-A three-button radio group with padding, active states, and a keyboard hint took more horizontal space than the sheet could spare.
+Then I added a mobile bottom navigation bar with five slots: Home, Services, Projects, Experience, and a More menu.
+The theme toggle had to fit inside the More sheet alongside the secondary links, and a three-button radio group with its padding, active states, and keyboard hint took more horizontal space than the sheet could spare.

 const cycleOrder: ('light' | 'dark' | 'system')[] = ['light', 'dark', 'system'];